devfans/cogroup/README.md

 Package cogroup provides a elegant goroutine group with context controls.
 It's designed to meet the following requirements.

-- Tasks can be executed with order
+- Tasks can be executed without order
 - Group `wait` command will close the write acces to the task queue
 - Upstream context can cancel the task queue
 - When the context is canceled, the tasks in queue will be no longer consumed
 - Only spawn specified number of goroutines to consume the task
 - Panic recover for a single task execution
-- `Wait` will return block until tasks are finished or canceled, and return with the queue length
+- `Wait` will block until tasks are finished or canceled, and return with the queue length

 ### Usage